Quelklef/random-algorithms/README.md

 ## C-colorings

-We introduce the idea of a _coloring_, which is a sequence of colors.
+We introduce the idea of a coloring, which is a sequence of colors.
 For instance, a red-blue coloring may be

 ```